-There are also players that have purchased adventure packs, or they're VIP members, and this can create another obstacle for players that aren't pay to play subscribers.
-That is, a VIP member can open elite level of difficulty for any quest in the game.
+There are also players that have purchased adventure packs, or they're VIP members, and this can create another obstacle for players that aren't pay-to-play subscribers.
+That is, a VIP member can open the elite level of difficulty for any quest in the game.
 Free to play players cannot.
 This creates a need for players to build friendships with other DDO players, especially those ready to take the next steps: joining a guild and getting into some serious party adventuring.

 Basic Steps for Finding a Guild

 1. Know how to communicate with others.
 There is a chat system in Dungeons and Dragons Online.
 It's key for players to know how to use it.
 When you send another player a personal message it's called a tell.
 By using the forward-slash with the word tell, like so: /tell, players can add the name of the players they are wishing to communicate right after, and then the message they wish to send.
 Like this: /tell telisar Hello.
 Doing that will send a message directly to the player Telisar that says, "Hello."